Music of the Fallout series: Licensed soundtrack

-The licensed soundtrack reprises nearly all the songs featured on Fallout 3s main radio station with the exception of the songs credited to APM Music.
-It additionally features the songs "Dear Hearts and Gentle People" and "Orange Colored Sky", previously only used in promotional material for previous Fallout games.
-Part 2 of "Butcher Pete" was also newly added along with the pre-existing Part 1.
+Fallout 4 also features a licensed soundtrack which is broadcast as diegetic music on the in-game radio stations.
 A number of atomic and nuclear themed novelty songs were added to the soundtrack when audio director Mark Lampert was shown and become interested in "a pocket of music that [he] hadn't heard before" and as a 1950s commentary of "there's almost a naiveté to the lyrics in these songs – as if these were children playing with something [atomic weapons] they didn't understand."
 Lynda Carter also provides original songs for the character Magnolia which can be optionally unlocked and added to the game's main radio station, Diamond City Radio.
 In total in addition to 5 songs from Magnolia, 25 songs are new to the Fallout series radio with 12 songs being reprised.